sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ### *Read* Signals

-In FuTIL semantics, `enable` keyword is used to determine whether a component is active.
+In Futil semantics, `enable` keyword is used to determine whether a component is active.
 It is the easiest way of translating a program into hardware.
 However, this implicitly assumes that the signal on a wire is not valid or readable until we `enable` a component.
 We therefore require any *data* wire to have one extra bit to specify whether the signal is readable.

 ### *MUX*

-A component can be used more than once in FuTIL.
+A component can be used more than once in Futil.
 For instance, if we reuse variable `a0`, then the register need to choose the input from const0 and const2.
 This introduces a multiplexer (MUX).

 ```futil
 (enable a0 const0)